FireDynamics/ARTSS/README.md

 | Specific | Compiler fully supporting C++-17 and OpenACC        | PGI      |   >= 19.10    |

 ### Compiling the Code
-Once the code has been checked out and all required software has been installed, JuROr can be built from the terminal by first running cmake to configure the build, then running make.
+Once the code has been checked out and all required software has been installed, ARTSS can be built from the terminal by first running cmake to configure the build, then running make.
 The steps are summarized below.